n2iw/cat-relay/README.md

 ## Download
 Please go to [Release Page](https://github.com/n2iw/cat-relay/releases) to download latest version of Cat-relay.
 Mac and Windows versions don't require any installation, you can unzip it and double click to run.
+In some Linux systems, you might have to install libxcb-cursor0.

 ## Supported platforms and software
 Cat-relay was written in Python3 and can run on Mac, Windows and Linux.